 These are just to name a few.
 And if you are wondering how to use elasticsearch, continue reading.

-Elasticsearch use case of ExpoIQ: How does it actually work?
+Elasticsearch use cases - ExpoIQ: How does it actually work?

 At Apiko, we often use Elasticsearch in web and mobile app development to make the search process highly efficient and convenient in use.
 One of our recent projects is ExpoIQ.